ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/indexes/javaScript-indexes.dotnet.markdown

 }
 {CODE-BLOCK/}
 {INFO/}

+## creating  JavaScript index

+If we want to create JavaScript index we need to create an instance of our class that inherits from AbstractJavaScriptIndexCreationTask.
+AbstractJavaScriptIndexCreationTask inherits from AbstractIndexCreationTask (Read more about AbstractIndexCreationTask [here](../indexes/creating-and-deploying#Using-AbstractIndexCreationTask).)

+{CODE javaScriptindexes_1@Indexes\JavaScript.cs /}

 ## Map index

 `Map` indexes, sometimes referred to as simple indexes, contain one (or more) mapping functions that indicate which fields from the documents should be indexed.